 The key is to find something you love to do and do it!
 Psychologist Jacquelyn B. James, PhD, of the Sloan Center on Aging and Work at Boston College found that only those people who are truly engaged in their post-retirement activities reap the psychological benefits.

 Pursue mutual interests to continually cultivate your relationship.
 Travel is the number one mutual pursuit among retirees according to a study by Allstate Financial.
 New hobbies are another way to spend time together – cooking, hiking, bird-watching and gardening are just a few examples.

-40 percent of the Ameriprise survey retirees chose to volunteer.
 Volunteering not only gives back to your community but also helps you make new social ties.

 One study found that older adults who had volunteered at least 200 hours (3–4 hours a week) within the prior year reported greater increases in psychological well-being than those who did not.
 Also, they were less likely to develop hypertension than non-volunteers.

 Expect adjustment – it’s a journey.
 According to psychologist Sloan, “Retirement is not like jumping off a diving board, it’s a process and it takes time.”

 I’ve learned over the years to be more intentional in how I spend my time so that my efforts are headed toward something long term and sustainable… rather than just busy work to fill the hours.